RobLui/robbertluit.be/pages/01.home/_portfolio/portfolio.md

             alt: FoodGuru
             thumbnail: foodguru-thumb.jpg
             youtube: null
-            sort: 'website'
+            sort: website
-            httptype: 'https'
+            httptype: https
-            linkurl: 'foodguru.robbertluit.be'
+            linkurl: foodguru.robbertluit.be
             projectdate: '2017'
             category: 'Project Web 3'
-            description: A project made for school.
-In this website you can enter search ingredients that you've got laying around at home.
-Based on these ingredients, you can make a delightfull meal.
+            description: 'A project made for school.
+In this website you can enter search ingredients that you''ve got laying around at home.
+Based on these ingredients, you can make a delightfull meal.'
             partners:
                 - 'Phedra Moerloos'
         -